CLRX/CLRX-mirror/doc/GcnInstrsMubuf.md

 Opcode: 82 (0x52) for GCN 1.0/1.1; 98 (0x62) for GCN 1.2
 Syntax: BUFFER_ATOMIC_ADD_X2 VDATA(2), VADDR, SRSRC, SOFFSET
 Description: Add 64-bit VDATA to 64-bit value of SRSRC resource, and store result to this resource.
-If GLC flag is set then return previous value to VDATA, otherwise keep VDATA value.
+If GLC flag is set then return previous value from resource to VDATA, otherwise keep VDATA value.
 Operation is atomic.
 Operation:
 ```